 - And more

-Having the option to both select the exact audience you want to target, and the audience types you want to exclude, allows your ads to perform better because the right people will be exposed to them.
-This increases click-through-rate (CTR) and conversion rate as well, which can both positively enhance your ROI.
+Having the option to both select the exact audience you want to target, and also specify the audience types you want to exclude, allows your ads to perform better because they will be exposed to the right people.
+This increases your click-through-rates (CTR) and conversion rates as well, which can both improve the ROI of your ad budget.

-For B2B companies, this is particularly advantageous because their audiences are so niche.
-B2B businesses can really tap into their exact target audience and not waste valuable dollars serving ads to irrelevant target audiences.
+For B2B companies, these benefits are particularly advantageous because the audiences they’re trying to reach are so niche.
+B2B businesses can engage their exact target audience instead of wasting valuable dollars serving ads to irrelevant audiences.

 Since PPC ads literally mean that you only pay-per-click, you’re essentially only paying for guaranteed website traffic.
 As we mentioned earlier, the price you pay to run an ad will be dependent on the cost of the keywords you decide to center your ad around.

-Keywords with a higher search volume are more competitive, which ultimately means they will be more expensive because more B2B businesses are competing with you to claim space on the SERP that’s relevant to the selected keyword.
+Keywords with a higher search volume are more competitive, which ultimately means they will be more expensive because more B2B businesses are competing with you to claim space on the SERP that’s relevant to the high volume keyword.

-Let’s use this blog post as an example.
-If we wanted to run a PPC ad to promote this blog post, we might look into keywords related to “b2b” or “ppc.”
-Depending on our budget, we would have to make a decision on if we wanted to bid on a competitive keyword like “ppc advertising” or bid on a lower volume keyword like “ppc services.”
+Let’s use this blog post you’re reading right now as an example.
+If we wanted to run a PPC ad to promote this post, we might research keywords related to “b2b” or “ppc.”
+Depending on our budget, we would have to make a decision on whether we wanted to bid on a competitive keyword like “ppc advertising” or bid on a lower volume keyword like “ppc services.”
 While determining which keywords to bid on can be challenging, it’s refreshing to know the person who decides to run the ad is always in control of bidding.

 Once you’ve identified keywords specific to your business and industry, start thinking of long-tail keywords.
 Generally, long-tail keywords will have a lower search volume, but they’re more focused and attract higher-quality leads.
-There are also general, B2B-specific keywords other businesses often use to search for products or services that can be added to industry-related keywords to make them long-tail, like:
+There are also general, B2B-specific terms often used by other businesses searching for products or services that can be added to your industry-related keywords to make them long-tail keywords, like:

-For example, a third party logistics company (3PL) might want to use “3PL” as a keyword.
-A phrase this common would likely have a lot of search volume, which means a lot of competition as well.
-To take the quality over quantity route, a long-tail keyword solution might be something like “top 3PL companies” or “3PL service providers.”
+For example, a third party logistics (3PL) company might want to use “3PL” as a keyword.
+Naturally, a phrase this common would likely have a lot of search volume, which means a lot of competition as well.
+To take the quality over quantity route, a preferable long-tail keyword might be something like “top 3PL companies” or “3PL service providers.”

 Long-tail Keyword: A keyword phrase containing at least three words that’s often used to target specific demographics rather than large audiences.

-Use tools like Google Keyword Planner or Moz Pro to look into the top ranking keywords your competitors are using.
-These tools provide valuable insights like keyword ranking, monthly volume, and difficulty.
+Use tools like Google Keyword Planner or Moz Pro to look deeper into the top ranking keywords your competitors are using.
+These tools provide valuable insights like keyword ranking, monthly volume, and bidding difficulty.

 Once a solid keyword list has been compiled, it’s important to begin splitting them up into campaigns and ad groups.
 A campaign is generally composed of various ad groups.
 Think of each campaign as a book, and each ad group within a campaign as a chapter.

 To clarify, we’ll use ourselves (DBS Interactive) as an example.
 We offer digital marketing services that could be used to create a campaign.
-Each specific service related to digital marketing would have its own subset of keywords that different ad groups would be focused on.
+Each specific service related to digital marketing would have its own ad group focused on a specific subset of keywords:

-Focusing campaigns around services, products, or various target audiences can all be effective strategies.
-Just be sure that your ad campaigns are well thought out and are set up to help you achieve your goals.
-Continually tracking analytics and iterating campaigns, ad groups, and keywords will best position you for PPC ad success.
+Focusing campaigns around services, products, or various target audiences like this can result in more effective digital strategies.
+Just be sure that your ad campaigns are well thought-out and designed to help you achieve your goals.
+Continually tracking analytics and performance of campaigns, ad groups, and keywords will best position you for PPC ad success.